edamame-course/edamame-course.github.io/_posts/2016-02-11-accepting-applications.markdown

 layout: post
 title:  "Accepting Applications"
 date:   2016-02-11 08:43:59
-author: Ben Centra
+author: Ashley Shade
-categories: #edamame2016
+categories: applications
 ---

 We’re excited to announce that we are accepting applications for the Explorations in Data Analyses for Metagenomic Advances in Microbial Ecology (EDAMAME) workshop at Kellogg Biological Station 10-20 July 2016.
 EDAMAME is an intensive, hands-on course in microbial metagenome analyses, covering workflows from raw sequence analysis through to multivariate statistics and ecological interpretation.